 - Public policy work undertaken.

 - Lessons learned in engaging with specific assets on specific issues.

 - The relative effectiveness of these actions in achieving their aims.

 It is important that you include the relevant useful information and do not simply produce a ‘tick box’ report, so members can be confident their expectations are being met.

 Asset liquidity and dealing frequency

 Most members will not have a need for immediate liquidity of their investments, and it may not always be beneficial for dealing to be carried out daily.
-You should think about the level of liquidity that your members need, eg in relation to likely transfers from the fund, and in that context consider the liquidity constraints on certain fund structures.
+You should think about the level of liquidity that your members need, eg in relation to likely transfers from the scheme, and in that context consider the liquidity constraints on certain fund structures.

 Allowing for the future

 - Organisational: Employers and providers can change dramatically.
 Consider what would happen if the employer were to grow, stagnate, be taken over or decline.
 What would happen to the arrangement in the event of the employer failing?
-How would your scheme cope if providers undergo change, eg if a provider decides to withdraw from a particular market?
+How would your scheme cope if providers undergo change, for example if a provider decides to withdraw from a particular market?